drush-ops/drush/docs/commands.md

 - User interaction now happens in an `interact()` method on the command class.
 - Drush and Drupal services may be autowired.
 See [Dependency Injection](dependency-injection.md).
 - The main logic of the command moves to an execute() method on the command class.
-- Commands that wish to offer multiple _output formats_ (yes please!) should (Example:
+- Commands that wish to offer multiple _output formats_ (yes please!):
     - See [TwigUnusedCommand](https://www.drush.org/latest/commands/twig_unused/)] or [SqlDumpCommand](https://www.drush.org/latest/commands/sql_dump/) as examples.
     - Implement the [Formatter Attribute](https://github.com/drush-ops/drush/blob/13.x/src/Attributes/Formatter.php).
     - Command class should `use \Drush\Formatters\FormatterTrait`